Soft/miru/README.md

 **見る — to watch; to view;**

-Tool for maintaining a log of seen tv-series' episodes.
-Includes a nice ncurses based interface and sqlite backend for storage.
-Requires python 2.7, urwid and sqlalchemy.
+Utility for keeping track of watched TV episodes and movies.
+Includes a nice ncurses based interface and SQLite backend for storage.